corpun logoWorld Corporal Punishment Research

 • High schools

-The elementary handbook mentions corporal punishment no less than 33 times.
+The elementary handbook mentions corporal punishment 20 times.
 In grades 4 through 6, CP is available for a third offense of classroom misbehavior or chewing gum, a first or second offense of disrespect, a first offense of verbal abuse or theft or tobacco, and much more.
 There is a maximum of one paddling session per student per day.
 "Refusal to take corporal punishment will result in ISS or suspension."

-In the high schools, the punishment for minor infractions is paddling, ISS or Saturday detention.
+In the high schools, the punishment for minor infractions, on the first through fifth referral, is paddling, ISS or Saturday detention.
 "All choices at this level will be made by the principal."

 Flippin School District